AmeraBoa/TPCC/README.md

 Compile from .tpc to .asm.
-Default name to _anonymous.asm if not specified.
+Default name to _anonymous.asm if no options specified.

 # Requirements